Trending News

 Coming to terms with being sexually abused

-As far as the en banc ruling, Courtney Wild is optimistic, claiming she knew this day would come.
-“We have fought for 12 years, and as I’ve said before, no matter how many obstacles pile up, we will never give up fighting for what is right,” she told reporters.
+Wild remained committed throughout the litigation.
+“We have fought for 12 years, and as I’ve said before, no matter how many obstacles pile up, we will never give up fighting for what is right,” she told reporters during the appeals process.

-Her attorneys are also looking forward to the upcoming hearing.
-They are enjoying the prospect of arguing that Epstein’s plea deal violated the victims’ rights under federal law and should be rescinded.
+Her attorneys prepared to argue that Epstein’s plea deal violated the victims’ rights under federal law and should be rescinded.

 What if they win the hearing?